 My medical journey is on a little bit of an accidental hold at the moment.
 We switched insurance and the new insurance kicked in on the first.
 I’m supposed to be setting up on my new insurance, but I already lost my insurance card.
 Hubby will request a new on for me on Monday.
 I was able to finish up some things with the old insurance before the switch.
 During my woman wellness exam, the doctor found a lump in my breast that she wanted checked out.
 I wasn’t too worried because I had a CT or PET scan this summer for monitoring for my Castleman’s Disease (yay, no recurrence of tumor!) and nothing showed up then.
 Still, I wanted to do the follow up tests before the insurance switch.
 I was able to get in.
 I had my first breast ultrasound and my first mammogram.
 Everything came back normal and it looks like I have a regular breast cyst with no need for follow up.
 So glad to not have to worry about that!

+Despite holding off on my own medical stuff, I can anticipate some stressful times coming up.
 For example, my mother-in-law will be having her open heart surgery scheduled sometime soon and this wild card already has me terrified.
 I really want to stay positive and be ready to provide support to her, my husband, and the family.
 I can already imagine how hard it may be for my husband to worry about me and my health.
 The worries of a parent undergoing surgery can be very overwhelming, this I know firsthand.
 And the family has already undergone so much stress and loss recently.
 The timing of our move could overlap with the surgery, which could be problematic.
 And I have no idea what her recovery will look like.
 My brother-in-law will be in a support roll when she goes home, so I feel some relief about that.
 And she has such a good attitude about it and seems really confident.
 I can see she’s trying to set a good tone and I think that’s very thoughtful of her.
 I just want to find that good balance where I do my best to be supportive and helpful to all involved and do my best not to add stress or worries.

 We do have some fun stuff coming up soon.
 We have a lot of January birthdays in my family.
 Festivities have yet to be planned, but I look forward to whatever the birthday folks decide.
 My sister and mother share a birthday.
 They’re putting together some plans for themselves.
 My dad and I will babysit my nephew while the birthday girls are out.
 I’m still not babysitting by myself, but my dad and I make a pretty good team together.
 I do the stuff low to the ground and he does the walking around stuff- we make it work!